woahbase/website/docs/images/alpine-coturn.md

 Also,

 * Config file loaded from `/var/lib/coturn/turnserver.conf` edit or remount this with your own.
-A {{
-  m.ghfilelink('root/defaults/turnserver.conf', title='sample')
+A {{ m.ghfilelink('root/defaults/turnserver.conf', title='sample') }}
-  }} is provided which is auto loaded if there aren't any config file to start with.
+  is provided in `/defaults/`, that gets copied if none exists.

 * Data stored at `/var/lib/coturn`.